lee-thien-tuyen/Digit-Recognizer-/README.md

 # Digit-Recognizer-

--Using Augmentation with Scipy
+* Using Augmentation data with Scipy

--Using CNNs
+* Using CNNs